Vyngard/leetcode-solutions/Solutions/0002- Add Two Numbers/README.md

 ## Solution
-In here we traverse the two linked lists at the same time and add the values of the nodes to each other and save the result in a new LinkedList.
+1) In Java Code: In here we traverse the two linked lists at the same time and add the values of the nodes to each other and save the result in a new LinkedList.
 If the `sum` is greater than 10, we add 1 to the next `sum` (save it as `carry`).
 If one of the linked lists is longer than the other, we add the rest of the longer linked list to the `sum`.
 We keep doing this until we reach the end of both linked lists and we don't have any `carry` left.
 Then we return the new LinkedList `from the second node`, since the first one is 0 and it shouldn't be in our calculation.
 The time complexity is O(max(m,n)), in which m and n are the lengths of the inputs.
 Since we have to traverse the longer LinkedList anyway, the time complexity is depandant on that.
+2) In Python Code: You can extract the numbers from each list, add them together and then create a new list from the sum.